Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: Proof of property of the pre-limits graphs of Proof of F/F property of the pre-limits point-shift graphs of CHN2

 \section{\texorpdfstring{Proof of $\mathcal{F/F}$ property of the pre-limits graphs of $\mathrm{CHN}^2$}{Proof of F/F property of the pre-limits point-shift graphs of CHN2}}

-In Section \ref{0011C}, we claimed that, for every $k \in \mathbb{N}$, the point-shift graph, $f^k$, contains no infinite path (component).
-This section proves this claim.
-For simplicity, it is first shown that the result holds for $k = 1$.
+In Section~\ref{0011C} and Theorem~\ref{FFPROPERTY}, it was claimed that for every $k\in\mathbb N$, the graph associated with the point-shift $f_k$ contains only finite connected components.
+The purpose of this section is to prove this result.

+We first establish the claim for the nearest-neighbor point-shift $f_0$.
+We then introduce the notion of a second-order descending chain and show that any infinite path in the $f_1$-graph would induce such a chain.
+Then it is proved that second-order descending chains do not exist in the homogeneous Poisson point process, it follows that all components of the $f_1$-graph are finite.
+Finally, the same argument is extended inductively to all $f_k$-graphs.

+\begin{proposition} The graph of the point-shift \(f_0\) (the \(f_0\)-graph) is unimodular, and all its connected components belong to the \(\mathcal{F/F}\) class in the sense of \cite{Baccelli2017}; that is, each component is almost surely finite and contains exactly one cycle.
+Equivalently, both the component and its foils (equivalence classes induced by the point-shift) are a.s.\ finite. \end{proposition} \begin{proof} The unimodularity of the \( f_0 \)-graph follows from the fact that it is obtained as a covariant shift on a stationary point process under the Palm probability (see \cite{Baccelli2017, Aldous}).
+To see that all the connected components of this graph is finite, note that any infinite path in the \( f_0 \)-graph on the PPP would form a descending chain, i.e., an infinite sequence of points whose consecutive distances form a decreasing sequence (see \cite{Meester, Matching, Daley}).
+However, it is shown in \cite{Daley} that the homogeneous PPP does not admit any descending chain almost surely.
+Therefore, the connected components of the \( f_0 \)-graph are almost surely finite and consist of directed trees attached to a single cycle connecting two mutual nearest neighbors of \( \Phi^0 \). \end{proof} For simplicity in the case $k>0$, it is first shown that the result holds for $k = 1$.
 Then, it will be shown that the same result holds for all $k$.
-Before this, \textit{Second-order descending chains} are introduced and it is shown in Proposition \ref{004SOD} that such chains do not exist in the Poisson point process and in Proposition \ref{p005} that an infinite path in the $f^{1}$-graph is a second-order descending chain. \begin{definition} Let $N$ be a point process.
+Before this, \textit{Second-order descending chains} are introduced.
+It is shown in Proposition \ref{004SOD} that such chains do not exist in the Poisson point process and in Proposition \ref{p005} that an infinite path in the $f_{1}$-graph is a second-order descending chain. \begin{definition} Let $N$ be a point process.
 Let $\{x_{n}\}_{n \in \mathbb{N}}$ be an infinite sequence of points in $N$ without repetition.
-This sequence is called a \textit{second-order descending chain} if, for all $i\geq 2$, the inequality $d_{i} < \max (d_{i-1},d_{i-2})$ holds, where $d_{i}= \| x_{i+1}-x_{i} \|$. \end{definition} \begin{remark} A \emph{descending chain} $\{x_{n}\}_{n \in \mathbb{N}}$ in a point process $N$ is defined by the property that for all $i \geq 1$, the inequality $d_i < d_{i-1}$ holds, where $d_i = |x_{i+1} - x_i|$ (see \cite{Meester} and \cite{Daley}).
+This sequence is called a \textit{second-order descending chain} if, for all $i\geq 2$, the inequality $d_{i} < \max (d_{i-1},d_{i-2})$ holds. \end{definition} \begin{remark} A \emph{descending chain} $\{x_{n}\}_{n \in \mathbb{N}}$ in a point process $N$ is defined by the property that for all $i \geq 1$, the inequality $d_i < d_{i-1}$ holds, where $d_i = |x_{i+1} - x_i|$ (see \cite{Meester} and \cite{Daley}).
 Any descending chain in $N$ is a second-order descending chain; however, the converse does not hold. \end{remark}

 \begin{proposition} A $d$-dimensional Poisson point process, $\Phi$, contains no second-order descending chain a.s. \end{proposition} \begin{proof} By classical arguments, it is enough to show that if $\Phi$ is a homogeneous PPP, the probability of having a second-order descending chain in $\Phi +\delta_0$, starting from $0$, is zero.
 Consider the following events: